Little Rock bus involved in downtown crash

 He said the truck left the scene after the crash.

-Sam Hill, an officer with the Little Rock Police Department, said no one was seriously injured, but one person was transported in an ambulance to a hospital for a minor injury.
+Sam Hill, an officer with the Little Rock Police Department, said one person was transported by ambulance to a hospital for a minor injury.

-A spokeswoman with Rock Region Metro said the damage to the bus was minor and that more details would be available later.
+A spokeswoman with Rock Region Metro said the damage to the bus was minor.

 Passengers were ushered to another bus after the crash.